-- (1) The applicant seeks a development permit for building work assessable against the planning scheme-domestic shed at 5 Long Drive, Monto on land described as Lot 5 on SP200917. - (2) The lot is in the Rural Residential Zone and is vacant, and as such due to the dimension of the shed the application requires code assessment against the dwelling house code. - (3) The shed would provide a place for storage of domestic household items for land owners prior to building a domestic dwelling.
-The use will also include storage of motor vehicles, lawn mower and other associated items for normal domestic residential use. - (4) The Council must assess the application against the assessment benchmarks, having regard to those matters set out in the Planning Act 2016 and Planning Regulation 2017, and decide the application in accordance with the decision rules in s60(2) and s60(5).
+- (1) The applicant seeks a development permit for building work assessable against the Planning Scheme-Community Use (Men's Shed) at 100 Heusman Street, Mt Perry on land described as Lot 1 on CP890908. - (2) The lot is in the Recreation and open space zone and contains a local heritage place (Mount Perry Copper Smelter), and as such the application requires code assessment. - (3) The Men's Shed would provide a place for men to come together to share ideas, workmanship and friendship while working on projects that benefit the whole community.
+Sufficient equipment and tools would be provided so everyone can actively participate.
+The use would mainly repair and refurbish items exhibited in the museum on-site. - (4) The Council must assess the application against the assessment benchmarks, having regard to those matters set out in the Planning Act 2016 and Planning Regulation 2017, and decide the application in accordance with the decision rules in s60(2) and s60(5).
 The attached Statement of Reasons sets out the rationale for deciding to approve the application.